 Many men want to be involved parents, but they don’t have a good role model for what that means.
 When a mother makes it difficult for a father to be involved, she may not know how to negotiate for a more equitable arrangement.

 There are a growing number of men’s support groups that help men not only with the legal and practical details of child custody, but also with the emotional tangle that sometimes comes with custody disputes.
 It can be distressing to feel dismissed as a parent simply because you are a man.

 In addition to the potential for disputes between the two homes, dads often have to face conflict in their new stepfamily.
 Their wives may push for a change in the schedule, either for more or less time with the children.
 And when the children are with the father and the stepmom, the father may feel as if he’s performing a tightrope act – treading carefully to avoid upsetting the fragile balance of peace between his child and his wife.

-Fathering dos and
+Fathering dos and don’ts

 When it comes to relations between the two homes, the stepfather often emerges relatively unscathed.
 There seems to be very little of the conflict between stepfathers and fathers that is so common between mothers and stepmothers.
 Men just don’t seem to have the same sense of turf protection when it comes to another man getting close to their child.
 A lot of times, fathers and stepfathers are friendly; even when that’s not the case, men are more likely to be reserved in their comments and actions.
 Stepdads may believe that their stepchild’s dad should be doing something differently, but stepfathers are also less likely to push for the change either directly or through their wives.